Make Christmas party food easy by choosing dishes that can be prepared well in advance.

 When you’re busy cooking Christmas lunch, it’s great to have a few classy snacks ready and waiting for guests to nibble whenever they like.
 It takes the pressure off you, the cook, to have everything ready at once, and grazing on dishes is simply more fun than serving a formal starter course at the dining table.

-Here Owen Sullivan, Executive Chef of maze Grills, tells us his favourite do-ahead Christmas food ideas to get your party started.
+We've listed some of our favourite do-ahead Christmas food ideas to get your party started.

 How to make gourmet sausage rolls